jmagaram/solid-shoelace/README.md

 ## Using Shoelace components in SolidJS

 This is based on the SolidJS starter TypeScript template as of Feb-23-2013.
 The purpose of this is to provide a working example of how to **cherry pick** specific components and have them **installed locally via npm** to minimize bundle size.
+These steps seem to work in both dev and build/production mode.

+I am far from a web programming expert.
+So if there are problems here please let me know.

 ### Necessary steps: